Sore throat?

 “This mighty herb makes the perfect soothing beverage to ease an irritated throat.”

-For me, a sore throat is really the first sign of anything going on.
+For me, a sore throat is really the first sign that something may be brewing.
 I am the child of 1960’s medicine where they removed tonsils at the drop of a hat.
-At 5 years old I had surgery to remove my tonsils, which are actually part of your immune system, the gateway to your throat and the rest of your body!
+Not a good idea.
+At 5 years old my tonsils were removed and I remember nurses bringing me ice cream to eat after the surgery.
+So much is wrong with this picture, but that story is for another day.

 Anyway, because of this, my throat has always been my weak link.
 Without the immune system function there, sore throats have just been a big part of my health picture.
 When I travel anywhere, I always have a cache of sore throat remedies, I don’t leave home without them.